Distributions of Integral Points and Dedekind Zeta Values: Haar measures

 To compare the two Haar measures $d^\Tam \mu$ and $d^0 \mu$, we need to consider a third Haar measure.
 It is the one constructed by Gross \cite{Gr97} and Gross-Gan \cite{GG99}.
 Let $G$ be a connected reductive group defined over $F$.
 Denote by

-where $d g_v$ is the Haar measure given in \cite[Section 5]{GG99} for $v$ nonarchimeden and \cite[Section 11]{Gr97} for $v$ archimedean respectively.
+where $d g_v$ is the Haar measure given in \cite[Section 5]{GG99} for $v$ nonarchimedean and \cite[Section 11]{Gr97} for $v$ archimedean respectively.
 In particular, for $v|\infty$, $d g_v = d^0 g_v$.
 Note that for each $v$, $dg_v$ depends only on $G_v$ and the Haar measure $dx_v$ on $F_v$.
 In particular, it is independent of any choice of invariant gauge form $\omega_G$ on $G$.
-However, we can compare $dg$ with $\prod_v |\omega_G|_v$ as following.
+However, we can compare $dg$ with $\prod_v |\omega_G|_v$ as follows.

 \begin{prop}[Proposition 9.3 in \cite{GG99}] For almost all $v$, $d g_v = |\omega_G|_v$.
 Moreover,

 where $f(M_G)$ is the global conductor of the motive $M_G$ of $G$. \end{prop}

 \begin{proof}[Proof of Proposition \ref{meas-comp}]